Berry Nutrient Lowers Heart Attack Risk and Hypertension

 The researchers attributed the lower heart attack incidence to the anthocyanin content of the berries.
-Anthocyanin is a plant flavonoid that has been found in other studies to reduce the risk of heart attacks.
+Anthocyanins are plant flavonoids found in other studies to reduce the risk of heart attacks.

 In a 2012 study sponsored by the American Cancer Society, 38,180 men and 60,289 women with average ages of about 70 years old were followed for seven years.
 Their diets and medical history were monitored.

-This study found that those subjects who ate more anthocyanidins and other flavonoids had an 18% lower risk of deaths related to heart disease.
+This study found that those subjects who ate more anthocyanins and other flavonoids had an 18% lower risk of deaths related to heart disease.

 “Flavonoid consumption was associated with lower risk of death from CVD.
 Most inverse associations appeared with intermediate intakes, suggesting that even relatively small amounts of flavonoid-rich foods may be beneficial,” concluded the researchers.